GuidesCafe

 • A photo editor app asking for camera access makes sense.

-• But if that same photo editor is asking for SMS, microphone, or contacts — now that’s a red flag.
+• But if that same photo editor is asking for SMS, microphone, or contacts is a red flag.

 Pro tip: Always tap on “See details” before installing.
 If permissions look fishy, cancel the install.